Jollyfant/Hades/README.md

-# Hades
+# HADES - Heterogeneous Anomalies in Deep Earth Structures

 <p align="center">
   <img src="./hades-explorer.svg">
 </p>

-Alpha 0.2.0 live tomographic explorer based on various tomographic models.
-The HADES server and client are provided.
-The database files containing the models are not included in this repository.
+Source code for the HADES Alpha 0.2.0 tomographic explorer based on various tomographic models.
+The HADES server and client (www) are provided.
+The database files that contain the tomographic models are **not** included in this repository.
+A demo of this application can be found on the [Atlas of the Underworld](http://www.atlas-of-the-underworld.org/hades-underworld-explorer/).

 # Models